-Real property is reappraised by the Assessor’s Office every odd numbered year.
+Real property is reappraised by the Assessor’s Office every odd-numbered year.
 The value determined by the Assessor for the year of reappraisal is generally used for the intervening year also.
 The actual value of real property is based on its value as of the appraisal date, which is June 30 of the year prior to the reappraisal year.
-The Douglas County Assessor provides several options to appeal property value, but a Protest may only be filed from May 1 to June 1 each year.
+The Douglas County Assessor provides several options to appeal property value, but an Assessor-level appeal may only be filed from May 1 to June 1 each year.

 The Division coordinates and administers the implementation of property tax law throughout the 64 counties.
 It operates under the leadership of the Property Tax Administrator, who is appointed by the State Board of Equalization (SBOE).